pytexas/2024/docs/schedule/talks.md

 In recent years, containerization using tools like Docker has become a cornerstone for deploying applications efficiently.
 This talk focuses on techniques and best practices to build more efficient Docker images for Python in order to generate reproducible and quicker builds while reducing the image sizes at the same time.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/x3jh0wQmMrg?si=HjO2TOwuP3PN11-1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/x3jh0wQmMrg?si=HjO2TOwuP3PN11-1" title="Building Efficient Containers for Python Applications (Avik Basu) - PyTexas 2024" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 **Speaker: Avik Basu**